jhuckaby/pixl-server-web/README.md

 This will be set to an array of *all* the user's remote IP addresses, taking into account the socket IP and various HTTP headers populated by proxies and load balancers, if applicable.
 The header address(es) will come first, if applicable, followed by the socket IP at the end.

-The following HTTP headers are scanned for IP addresses to build the `args.ip` array:
+The following HTTP headers are scanned for IP addresses to build the `args.ips` array:

 | Header | Syntax | Description |
 |--------|--------|-------------|